 Length: 2.84 mi

-No precipitation throughout the week, with high temperatures bottoming out at 33°F on Wednesday.
+No precipitation throughout the week, with high temperatures rising to 66°F on Friday.

 Once it was a high-speed blast through the forest, nowadays it’s a thoroughly modern facility and one can hardly tell that a circuit ever passed through the dark forest.
 The old circuit was built in the 1930s by the unanimous decision of municipal council and at first it hosted motorcycle races.
 In 1938 it was renamed the Kurpfalzring and that name was used until 1947.
 In the World War II the track was severely damaged by the passing armored vehicles.
 Despite that, the local motorsports fans were eager to get things going once again and the racing resumed in May 1947.